-My step-dad is one of the most inspirational people I know with an unshakeable faith.
-During my most difficult moments of my adulthood, he was a fountain of wisdom and encouragement.
-I feel truly blessed to be able to call this man my dad who is not loved by me, but by the hundreds if not thousands of people who he has helped.
-But it was not always like this.
+My stepdad is one of the most inspirational people I know because of his unshakeable faith.
+During the most difficult moments of my adulthood, he has been a fountain of wisdom and encouragement.
+I feel truly blessed to be able to call this man my dad who is not only loved by me, but by the hundreds if not thousands of people who he has helped.
+But that is not the man I grew up with.
 My relationship with him as a child was complicated and at times very hurtful.
-Back then I would have never imagined that my step-dad would become the man he is today.
-But back then, I didn’t understand that my dad could be a man transformed by Jesus.
+Back then, I would have never imagined that my stepdad would become the man he is today.
+But back then, I didn’t understand that my dad could be a man transformed in Christ.

-The Man I Grew Up With
+The Alcoholic I Grew Up With

 As a child, my dad was a man that I feared.
 I loved him, but it was love that needed distance.
 He was an alcoholic and later I would learn, also a drug user.
 That made his behavior erratic and towards the latter part of my childhood, violent.
-His love for me was obvious and he never physicallly hurt me and in many ways I was utterly spoiled by him.
+His love for me was obvious and he never physically hurt me, in many ways I was utterly spoiled by him.
 But I witnessed the verbal and physical abuse towards my mom and the unfair treatment towards my brother.
-My dad was very hard on him, many times making him work long intensive hours while my sisters and I could do whatever we pleased.
+My dad was very hard on him, often making him work long intensive hours while my sisters and I could do whatever we pleased.
 It took years for my brother to begin to heal from the wounds my dad had created.
-Despite how good he was to me, that all made me really dislike him.
+Despite how good he was to me, that made me really dislike him.
 I got tired of it and I remember asking my mom for us to leave him.
 She refused.

 A Servant’s Heart